sayaliipawar/Employee-Rocommendation-System-Using-Machine-Learning/README.md

 # Employee-Rocommendation-System
 Employee Recommendation System using Machine learning and NLP to screen the resumes and predict suitable candidates.

-**Description**:
+**Description:**</br>
 In most of the organizationss, the employees are selected based on resumes which are manually analyzed and compared with other resumes which increases the use of manpower and utilizes a lot of time.
 To overcome this problem,Employee Recommendation System can be used.
-It will collect all the resumes, analyze the resumes based on certain parameter, and then give the best possible set of Employees which are eligible for the organization.
+It will collect all the resumes, analyze the resumes based on certain parameter, and then give the best possible set of Employees which are eligible for the organization. </br></br>

-**Output:**
+**Steps:**</br>
+1)Create 'upload' and 'Selected_Candidates' folders.
+2)start the resumeupload.js file using command "node resumeupload.js"</br>
+3)Open Browser and run localhost:3000</br>
+4)Upload the resumes there as PDF files whilch will be saved to the upload folder.</br>
+5)Run the algorithm.ipynb file.</br>
+6)The selected candidates resume will appear in Selected_Candidates folder.</br></br>

+**Installation**</br>
+1)Install nodeJS to be able to run resumeupload.js 2)Install any one WAMP,XAMPL or LAMP server

+**Output:**</br>